Health and Travel Alerts Learn More Left arrow

 Trastevere

-The trendy Roman neighborhood of Trastevere has been a mercantile hub since Roman times.
+The trendy neighborhood of Trastevere has been a mercantile hub since Roman times.
 During the boom in foreign trade that accompanied the Republic’s expansion in the third century BC, traders would arrive at coastal Ostia and travel inland to sell their wares in Trastevere.

 Today, the cobbled lanes of Trastevere offer some of the most eclectic and charming shopping in Rome, with unique independent shops ideal for dipping in and out of.
 With the neighborhood renowned as a place to eat outstanding traditional Roman cuisine, it’s easy to make a day of it.